Ergon-moe/Bitcoin-Static/README.md

 License
 -------

-Bitcoin Cash Node is released under the terms of the MIT license.
+Bitcoin Static is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 Development Process
 -------------------

-Bitcoin Cash Node development takes place at [https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node)
+Bitcoin Static development takes place at [https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node)

 This Github repository contains only source code of releases.